utiasSTARS/ROB498-flight/instructions/hardware/propellers.md

 ## Recommended Propeller Choices

 We recommend three-blade, 5" propellers with a pitch of 4" (ish).
-Possible choices include...
+Possible choices include [these Gemfan Hurricane props](https://rotorgeeks.com/props/5-inch/gemfan-hurricane-mck-51466-v2-3-blade) that we have purchased for the course.
+However, other 5" units should also work, with pitch from 3.5"-4" and with an M5 centre hole diameter (to fit the drone motor shafts).
 ## Larger-Diameter Propellers

 We do not recommend 6" propellers for your drone.
 They will work, but the clearance between the edge of the propeller and the frame is limited.